Jiang-JC/MCTS-Gobang/README.md

 $P(s,a)$ is the prior probability of selecting this edge.

-Monte Carlo Tree Search can be divided into 4 phases: **Selection, Expansion, Simulation, and Backpropagation**.
+MCTS can be divided into 4 phases: **Selection, Expansion, Simulation, and Backpropagation**.
 We will introduce each part as follows.

 ### Selection